 Further Study Information

 I. To estimate the maximum tolerated dose and recommended phase II dose of IMC-A12 (anti-insulin growth factor-1 receptor monoclonal antibody) (cixutumumab) administered as an intravenous infusion once weekly in combination with temsirolimus administered intravenously once weekly in children with refractory solid tumors.

 I. To preliminarily define the antitumor activity of the combination of IMC-A12 and temsirolimus within the confines of a phase I study.

 II.
 To assess the biologic activity of IMC-A12 by assessing: changes in insulin-like growth factor receptor (IGFR) expression and phosphorylation and insulin-receptor expression and phosphorylation in peripheral blood mononuclear cells (PBMNC).

 III.
 To assess the biological activity of temsirolimus by measuring levels of phosphorylated (phosphor)-ribosomal protein S6 kinase, 70kDa, polypeptide 1 (S6K1), phosphor-protein kinase B (AKT), phosphor-eukaryotic translation initiation factor 4 gamma, 1 (eIF4G) in PBMNC.

 IV.
 To assess the incidence of IGFR expression as well as mechanistic target of rapamycin (mTOR) pathway activation in recurrent or refractory solid tumors of childhood.

 Patients receive cixutumumab IV over 60 minutes and temsirolimus IV over 30 minutes on days 1, 8, 15, and 22.
 Treatment repeats every 28 days for up to 25 courses in the absence of disease progression or unacceptable toxicity.

-After completion of study therapy, patients are followed periodically.
+After completion of study therapy, patients are followed up periodically.